Who Discovered THC & CBD?

 The testing of THC and CBD today is done via two different methods: High-performance liquid chromatography (HPLC) & Gas Chromatography (GC).

-In order for GC testing to work, the cannabis extract must be heated so it can be converted into its gas form.
+For GC testing to work, the cannabis extract must be heated so it can be converted into its gas form.
 The heat causes the acid forms (THCa and CBDa) to convert to the free forms (THC and CBD).
 Without taking the additional step of derivatization, GC would only allow for the testing of the free forms of THC and CBD, but not their acid forms.
 And this would result in a narrower scope of testing possibilities.

 In contrast, HPLC can separately quantify THC, THCa, CBD, and CBDa without derivatization, which is particularly useful for edible cannabis products because they will typically be consumed without additional heating.
 For edibles, GC might provide erroneously high potency values because the technique itself converts THCa into THC, and CBDa into CBD.
+This distinction highlights not just how THC was discovered, but also how modern testing continues to evolve to measure cannabinoids more precisely.

 HPLC, formerly referred to as high-pressure liquid chromatography, is a technique in analytical chemistry used to separate, identify, and quantify each component in a mixture.
 It relies on pumps to pass a pressurized liquid solvent containing the sample mixture through a column filled with a solid adsorbent material.
 Each component in the sample interacts slightly differently with the adsorbent material, causing different flow rates for the different components and leading to the separation of the components as they flow out of the column.